taj-ny/kwin-effects-forceblur/README.md

 1. Install the plugin.
 2. Open the ``Desktop Effects`` page in ``System Settings``.
-3. Disable the Blur effect, and any other forks of the blur effect as well (such as the one provided by LightlyShaders).
+3. Disable the Blur effect and any other forks of it as well, such as the one provided by LightlyShaders.
 4. Enable the ``Force Blur`` effect.

-You can specify the classes of windows to blur in the effect settings.
+The classes of windows to blur can be specified in the effect settings.
+You can obtain them in two ways:
+  - Run ``qdbus org.kde.KWin /KWin org.kde.KWin.queryWindowInfo`` and click on the window.
+You can use either ``resourceClass`` or ``resourceName``.
+  - Right click on the titlebar, go to More Options and Configure Special Window/Application Settings.
+The class can be found at ``Window class (application)``.
+If there is a space, for example ``Navigator firefox``, you can use either ``Navigator`` or ``firefox``.

 Window borders will be blurred only if decoration blur is enabled.